Why Do They Put Gravel on Roofs? The Surprising Benefits

 Enhancing Durability and Drainage

 Regular maintenance is key to extending the life of any roofing system.
-Gravel roofs are easier and less costly to maintain because the gravel layer helps keep debris from piling up.
-This makes inspections quicker and simpler, allowing for fast identification and fixing of any potential issues.
+Gravel roofs are less costly to maintain because the gravel layer helps keep debris from accumulating, making inspections quicker and simpler, allowing for prompt identification and repair of any potential issues.

 Exploring Various Types of Gravel for Roofing Systems